Booker scores 34, Suns roll to 132-100 win over Blazers

+Because of shots like those, no heroics were needed in the fourth.

+Booker took a seat on the bench and got comfortable.
+This one was over.

-PHOENIX (AP) — Devin Booker scored 34 points, Deandre Ayton added 19 and the Phoenix Suns kept rolling with a 132-100 win over the Portland Trail Blazers on Monday night.
+Booker scored 34 points, Deandre Ayton added 19 and the Phoenix Suns kept rolling with a 132-100 win over the Portland Trail Blazers on Monday night.

+There’s been some talk over the past few months about whether Booker should earn his second straight All-Star selection.
+He certainly looked worthy in a dominant performance against the Blazers.

+Booker finished 12 of 17 from the field and hit both his 3-point attempts.
+He was 8 for 8 at the free throw line.

+“There’s no doubt about it,” Suns coach Monty Williams said.
+“Nobody can debate Book’s not an All-Star, end of story.”

+Said forward Mikal Bridges: “You see what he does game in and game out: leads us to wins.
+He deserves it — that’s all I have to say.”

-Phoenix has won nine of its past 10 games and put this one away late in the third quarter.
-Booker made a 3-pointer with two seconds remaining and then — following a quick Portland turnover — Cam Johnson hit another 3 at the buzzer to give the Suns a 100-71 lead.
+Phoenix has won nine of its past 10 games and put this one away late in the third quarter with a fast flurry.
+Booker made his 3-pointer with two seconds remaining and then — following a quick Portland turnover — Cam Johnson hit another 3 at the buzzer to give the Suns a 100-71 lead.

 The 32-point win was the Suns’ largest margin of victory this season.